 - License Test Fees – Testing fees range from $0 to $15.

-- FCC License Fees – The FCC provides amateur radio licenses for free.
+- FCC License Fees – The FCC provides 10-year amateur radio licenses for $35.

 - Radio, antennas, and all the rest – You can start with a $25 handheld radio and then expand from there.
 Just like any hobby, what you spend depends on your interests.
 You can buy pieces and parts as you progress through your activities.
 Much of the equipment is available second-hand, and you can build antennas and radios.